 - If your printer tells you, you are running low on ink, but you still are getting good quality prints with no streaks or fading, then carry on printing as you will probably still get a few more pages from it.
 The estimation of how many pages your cartridge will print is just that, an estimation, more than often you will get more prints that it says.

-If you know any other printer tips and tricks then share with us in form of comment below.
+If you know any other printer tips and tricks then share with us in the form of a comment below.